fabriciomendonca/giphy-search-webcomponent/readme.md

 The usage of Stenciljs for generating the Web Component brings the possibility of, instead of only an stand-alone application, to use it also as a widget in any website/application.
 And it is IE11+ compatible! :D

 It will load `10` Gif's at a time, incrementing the page every time the scroll reaches the bottom of the page.
+You can change the amount of gifs per page setting the property `gif-per-page` on the component.

 ## Getting Started